Meet The Higher Education Advisory Team

 I am Melodee Lewis.
 I am member of the Navajo Nation from Shiprock, New Mexico.

 I have worked with Gila River Indian Community for 15 + years.
-I’ve been working with Student Services for three years.
+I’ve been working with Student Services for several years.
 Prior, I worked at the Early Education/Child Care Center and Head Start Program.
 I obtained an Associate of Arts Degree from San Juan College, then my bachelor’s degree in interdisciplinary studies from Arizona State University

 I enjoy working with students as they pursue their higher education degrees.